Tyler Almond recently completed his fourth season on the Sacramento State coaching staff and his third coaching Hornet linebackers.

 In his four years, he coached one Sierra Valley Conference MVP, two SVC Defensive Players of the Year and 13 first team all-SVC selections.

 Almond graduated from Sacramento State with a bachelor's degree in kinesiology in 2009.
-He and his wife, Marissa, were married in July of 2012.
+He earned his master's in athletic administration from Concoria in 2014.
+Tyler and his wife, Marissa, were married in July of 2012.
+The couple welcomed their first child, Genevieve, in November of 2015.

 Recruiting Area: All high schools and junior colleges in the Inland Empire.